w103csh/GuppyVulkan/README.md

 # Guppy (Vulkan)
-  This repository is test ground for a basic game engine using Vulkan C++.
+  This repository is a test ground for a basic game engine using the [Vulkan API](https://www.khronos.org/vulkan/).
 The repository was based off a sample in the [LunarG VulkanSamples repository](https://github.com/LunarG/VulkanSamples), specifically the [Hologram sample](https://github.com/LunarG/VulkanSamples/tree/master/Sample-Programs/Hologram).
 Very little from the sample remains except for some cross platform code, and CMake build files.

   The main focus of the code herein has been on the rendering side, but some other tiny features have been added along the way as well.
-There is a list of things you can find inside the repo below.
+There is a list of some of the things you can find inside the repo below.

 ## How to Build and Run
 [BUILD.md](BUILD.md) has directions for building and running the code.